-A violent explosion rips through your office complex.
+violent explosion rips through your office complex.
 Multiple fires are burning.
 An ominous plume of heat, fire, dust, debris and an unknowable mixture of perhaps asbestos, silica, lead and other metals floats into the atmosphere.
 Winds push the plume toward nearby homes and businesses.
 Workers are missing and you don't know how many may be dead.

 Firefighters and police and EMTs, over which you have no authority, arrive on the scene.
-The fire chief says, "Get out of our way and let us do our job."
+The fire chief says, "Get out of our way."
 His guys, and the police, don't wear proper protection.

-Your own workforce is dazed and shocked.
+Your own workforce is shocked.
 Some rush past the fires and debris, into the plume, searching for comrades.
-In their haste, they neglect PPE.
+In their panic, they neglect PPE.
 So does your CEO when he arrives.
-Scanning for TV film crews and reporters, he declares, "We've got to project that we're in control, that we know what we're doing."
+Scanning for TV film crews and reporters, he declares, "We're in control."

-But you don't.
+But you're not.
 People are coming in and out of your site in droves.
 It's chaotic.
 You're operating in the fog of disaster.